 In Ontario, the lender must wait at least 15 days from the date of the default before they can start the legal action.
 On the 16th day, the lender can send out a Notice of Sale.
 The Notice of Sale will outline what the default is and how much money is required to correct the default.

-The lender must wait at least 35 days before any further legal action can proceed.
-The 35 day time period is there to give the property owner time to arrange money to correct the default.
+The lender must wait at least 35-days before any further legal action can proceed.
+The 35-day time period is there to give the property owner time to arrange money to correct the default.

-Once the 35 day time period has passed, the lender can send out a Statement of Claim.
+Once the 35-day time period has passed, the lender can send out a Statement of Claim.
 In Ontario, the Statement of Claim is sent to the Ontario Superior Court.
 The Statement of Claim should clearly state “FORECLOSURE” on this first page.
 The Statement of Claim will be sent to the owners of the property.
 The claim is usually sent by registered mail, regular mail or delivered directly.

 In Ontario, it is crucial to note that the property owner has the option to go before the courts and ask that the foreclosure action be changed to a power of sale action.
 The change from foreclosure to power of sale means the property owner has the chance to retain the equity in the property.

-Once you receive the Statement of Claim, you have time (usually 20 days) in which you can either file a Statement of Defence or a Demand for Notice.
+Once you receive the Statement of Claim, you have time (usually 20 days) in which you can either file a Statement of Defense or a Demand for Notice.
 The former indicates that you want to dispute one or more of your lender’s claims against you – you should only file this if your lender’s Statement of Claim is incorrect.
 The latter indicates that you wish to be notified of further proceedings.
 Filing a Demand for Notice doesn’t mean you won’t get the chance to keep your home, it simply means that you’re aware that your mortgage is in default and you agree that your lender has legal right to begin the foreclosure proceedings.
 If you fail to file either of these statements, then you could be considered “in default” of the Statement of Claim.

 How Can You Stop Foreclosure on Your Home?